Pyrotheum1702/Web-Development-Self-Taught-Document/12-data-structure-and-algorithms/README.md

 1. Lesson Content:
   - Recursion
 2. What i learned:
-  - Recursion is the process in which a function calls itself over and over until a certain condition is met.
+  - Recursion is the process in which a function calls itself over and over until a certain condition is met, otherwise infinite loop will occur.
   - let's take factorial for the example:
     - `factorial 5` is basically `5 * factorial 4` and `factorial 4` is basically `4 * factorial 3` and so on until `factorial 1` is 1 so the recursion stop and return all the upper layer function call all the way to the top an return the computation.
     - `factorial(5)` could be graphically describe as this: